CesarHRS/basic_circuits/README.md

 # basic_circuits

-The purpose of this repository is to provide an installation and usage guide for the Quartus II software, accompanied by the resolution of various circuits in Verilog.
+The purpose of this repository is to provide an installation and usage guide for the Quartus II software, accompanied by the resolution of various circuits in Verilog and a introduction to Verilog HDL.
 Quartus II is a fundamental tool in disciplines such as Digital Systems for Computing, Computer Organization and Architecture I, and Computer Organization and Architecture II.

+* You can acess the Verilog Introduction Guide clicking [here](verilog_basics/verilog_introduction.MD)

 * Note: We specifically use Quartus II version 13.01 sp because this is the latest version of Quartus that supports Cyclone II FPGAs, which we have on campus for use.

 # Installation: